Ihor Lapin: Biography

-1993-1997 he studied law at the Ivan Franko National University of Lviv.

-From 1997 to 2014 he worked as a lawyer of the Volyn Regional Bar Association, and was member of the Bar Qualification-Disciplinary Commission of the Volyn Region.
+From 1993 to 1997 he studied law at the Ivan Franko National University of Lviv.
+From 1997 to 2014, he worked as a lawyer for the Volyn Regional Bar Association, and was a member of the Bar Qualification-Disciplinary Commission of the Volyn Region.

-Since December 2013, he took an active part in the Euromaidan.

-In June 2014 - he went to serve in the Armed Forces of Ukraine (Volunteer).

-2017 - received the title of captain.
+Starting in December 2013, he participated in Euromaidan.
+In June 2014, he voluntarily joined the Armed Forces of Ukraine.
+In 2017, he was awarded the military rank of Captain.
+In 2019, he was a co-coordinator of the Movement of Resistance to Capitulation (ROK).
+In March 2022, Ihor Lapin was appointed as the commander of a Special Forces Battalion in the First Separate Special Purpose Brigade, named after Ivan Bohun.
+That year, he was awarded the military rank of Major.